code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 </project>
 ```

 Since applications can communicate either with or without TLS (or SSL), it is necessary for the client to indicate to the server the setup of a TLS connection.
-In order to achieve this we will use port 9443 instead of port 9090.
+One of the main ways of achieving this is to use a different port number for TLS connections.
+In this example we will use port 9443 instead of port 9090.

 Once the client and server have agreed to use TLS, they negotiate a stateful connection by using a handshaking procedure.
 During this procedure, the server usually then sends back its identification in the form of a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate).
-The certificate contains the server name, the trusted certificate authority (CA) and the server's public encryption key.

 Java programs store certificates in a repository called Java KeyStore (JKS).
-To generate the keystores and certificates we use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) which is a key and certificate management utility that ships with Java.
+To generate the keystore and certificate for this example we use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) which is a key and certificate management utility that ships with Java.

 Open a command prompt at the root of your Maven project and execute following statement to generate a [public/private keypair](https://en.wikipedia.org/wiki/Public-key_cryptography) for the server side.
 The result will be a <var>server-keystore.jks</var> Java Keystore file that contains a key pair caller <var>'server-keypair'</var>.